 Arrhythmia is another major issue of a heroin overdose.
 Due to irregular heartbeat, organs can’t receive enough oxygen.
 This causes serious tissue damage.
 As a result, this can lead to pulmonary edema.
 The cause of this disease is fluid retention in the alveoli.
 As a result, it causes difficulties with breathing.

 Needless to say, this thing can cause serious brain damage.
 Brain impairment often happens due to lack of oxygen and head injury.
 Brain damage due to a heroin od is like Alzheimer’s disease.
 Also depending on the severity of the overdose, this side effect may be irreversible.
 Brain damage can also lead to a host of conditions.
 They include tremors, cognitive impairment, vision problems, memory issues, concentration issues, and seizures.

 How Much Heroin It Takes to Overdose

 The amount of heroin that can cause an overdose varies.
 Of course, it depends on many factors.
-They include one’s physical condition, age, height, weight, how you took the drug.
+They include one’s physical condition, age, height, weight, the way of taking the drug.
 Also, the use of other drugs or alcohol is also important.
 According to some sources, the lethal dose of heroin varies between 75 mg and 375 mg.

 Heroin Overdose Death

 Most of the deaths happen because of breathing problems.
 As said before, heroin depresses breathing and blood pressure.
 That can be very dangerous if a person is sleeping.
 In a normal case, our body knows how to breathe while sleeping, but that is not the case during an overdose.

 Another cause of death when it comes to a heroin overdose is heart failure.